Looking for the best things to do in Bohol Island in the Philippines?

 CADAPDAPAN RICE TERRACES

 If you thought Bohol was just beaches and waterfalls, think again.
-The Cadapdapan Rice Terraces are hands down one of the most beautiful places in Bohol and an adventure not to be missed.
+The Cadapdapan Rice Terraces are hands down one of the most beautiful locations on the island and an adventure not to be missed.

-Cadapdapan Rice Terraces can be found in the Candijay region in Bohol.
+Cadapdapan Rice Terraces can be found in the Candijay region.
 From Anda, it is a 30km drive that takes approximately 50 minutes to reach Cadapdapan Rice Terraces.

 The entrance fee at Cadapdapan Rice Terraces is 50 pesos.

-I visited Cadapdapan Rice Terraces early one morning to catch the sunrise at 5:30 am and made it just in time to wander out into these gorgeous Bohol rice fields and witness a colourful sunrise as it lit up this remarkable vista.
+I visited Cadapdapan Rice Terraces early one morning to catch the sunrise at 5:30 am and made it just in time to wander out into these gorgeous rice fields and witness a colorful sunrise as it lit up this remarkable vista.

-There is a narrow dirt trail leading right out into the centre of the Cadapdapan Rice Terraces and I remember it being so silent and peaceful.
-I spent some time just standing amongst the tall rice fields enjoying the sunrise and shooting some photos of a cluster of coconut palms out in the terraces.
+There is a narrow dirt trail leading right out into the center of the Cadapdapan Rice Terraces and I remember it being so silent and peaceful.

 CAN UMANTAD FALLS

-Can Umantad Falls is located in the Candijay region in Bohol.
+Can Umantad Falls is located in the Candijay region.
 From Anda, it takes approximately 50 minutes to get to Can-umantad Falls and the entrance fee is 20 pesos.

-There are a number of rockpools leading up to the main set of falls which are very inviting with there milky blue waters.
-This is your first opportunity to take a refreshing dip following the long journey to reach this Bohol tourist spot.
+There are a number of rockpools leading up to the main set of falls which are very inviting with their milky blue waters.

 CANAWA COLD SPRING

-The Canawa Cold Spring in Candijay, in my opinion, is the best cold spring on Bohol island.
-It’s a popular spot for the Filipino locals to hang out though you won’t see many tourists here, which can be a good thing sometimes.
+The Canawa Cold Spring in Candijay, in my opinion, is the best cold spring on the island.

 Canawa Spring is located in the Candijay region in Bohol.
 It takes approximately 50 minutes to drive from Anda to Canawa Cold Spring and the entrance fee is 20 pesos.